content-left-bg.png

 The size of the program is determined by staffing levels.
 This may, unfortunately, mean that not all students who wish to participate are able to do so.

-Moggill State School has an active Instrumental music Program involving approximately 150 students.
-Students from Year 2 are eligible for the Strings Program.
+Moggill State School has an active Instrumental Music Program involving approximately 100 students.
+Students from Year 3 are eligible for the Strings Program.
 The school has 3 String ensembles: Beginner Strings, Junior Strings and Senior Strings, catering for students at all ability levels.

 Students in Year 4 are able to join the Band Program.
 While learning a Woodwind, Brass or Percussion instrument these students are members of either our Junior Band or Senior Concert Band.